V (character): Film

 The 2005 film adaptation of the comic book starred Hugo Weaving as V. James Purefoy was originally cast as V, but was replaced by Weaving six weeks into production.
 Purefoy stated that he found it hard to act while wearing the mask, and that was the reason for his departure.
 Although some of Purefoy's performance was used in the final film, Weaving received sole credit.

-The film depicts him as being disfigured as a result of the torture he suffered at Larkhill, and having near-superhuman physical abilities as a result of the biological experiments he was put through.
+The film depicts him as being disfigured as a result of the fiery explosion at Larkhill, and having near-superhuman physical abilities as a result of the biological experiments he was put through.
 He claims to have lost all memory of his past, completing his transformation into the "everyman" he claims to be in the comic.

 Several events involving V differ markedly from the comics.
 He sets his first bomb to destroy the Old Bailey and targets the Houses of Parliament one year later, but he does not blow up the Post Office or 10 Downing Street and the bomb he leaves in Jordan Tower is safely defused (with it being unclear if he ever legitimately wanted that bomb to go off or just set it up as an excuse while he transmitted his message).
-Also, where the comic V was portrayed as a political anarchist who sought the destruction of all governments, the movie V focuses his anti-government philosophy exclusively on Norsefire, commenting to Evey as he prepares for his final stand that he leaves it up to her if Parliament should be destroyed, as he recognizes that he does not have a right to shape a world he will not see.
-V is also shown sobbing out of guilt for what he put Evey through, and admits before his death that he fell in love with her.
+Also, where the comic V was portrayed as a political anarchist who sought the destruction of all governments, the movie V focuses his anti-government philosophy exclusively on Norsefire, commenting to Evey as he prepares for his final stand that he leaves it up to her if Parliament should be destroyed, as he recognizes that he no longer has a right to shape a world he will not see.
+V is also shown sobbing (possibly out of grief or self-loathing for what he has put Evey through) after Evey's voluntary departure, and admits before his death that he fell in love with her.

-In place of Finch, Norsefire official Peter Creedy and his men confront V at the end of the film, bringing High Chancellor Adam Sutler (Adam Susan in the graphic novel) as V has demanded.
+In place of Finch, Norsefire official Peter Creedy and his men confront V at the climax of the film, bringing High Chancellor Adam Sutler (Adam Susan in the graphic novel) as V has demanded.
 Creedy executes Sutler, but V refuses Creedy's command to take off his mask and surrender: through a hail of gunfire, V stays on his feet long enough to kill Creedy and his men.
-A piece of armor plating under his cape stops most of the bullets, but V is still mortally wounded.
+A metal breastplate under his cape stops most of the bullets, but V is still mortally wounded.
 He staggers down to the tunnel, where Evey is waiting, and dies in her arms.
 She places his body on the explosive-laden train for a Viking funeral, but Finch arrives with the intent of arresting her.
 However, he relents and allows Evey to start the train, having finally decided to turn his back on the tyrannical Norsefire regime.
 The two watch, along with thousands of spectators dressed as V, as the train explodes and destroys the Houses of Parliament.